lishhhhmm/osm-submit/README.md

 ## Quick Start with Docker

-The easiest way to run and test the application is using Docker:
+The easiest way to run and test the application locally:

 ```bash
 # Start the application